docker/docs/compose/file-watch.md

 Unlike source code files, adding a new dependency can’t be done on-the-fly, so whenever `package.json` is changed, Compose will rebuild the image and recreate the `web` service container.

-This pattern can be followed for many languages and frameworks, such as Python + Flask: Python source files are synced while `requirements.txt`-type files should trigger a rebuild.
+This pattern can be followed for many languages and frameworks, such as Python with Flask: Python source files can be synced while a change to `requirements.txt` should trigger a rebuild.

 ## Use `watch`